CertainRisk/Microsoft-Intune/README.md

 ### Apple Devices:

 Use Apple Business Manager or Apple School Manager for iOS and macOS provisioning.
-Set up Intune to enroll Apple devices through Automated Device Enrollment, allowing you to streamline large-scale enrollment.
+Set up Intune to enroll Apple devices through Automated Device Enrollment, allowing you to easily accomplish large-scale enrollment.

 ### Android Devices: